mxfixes/hyperland-like-config-for-macos/README.md

 A "Linux-flavored" macOS setup: Kitty terminal, yabai (tiling WM), skhd (keybinds), SketchyBar (status bar), and a `pacman`-syntax wrapper around Homebrew.

-Not a real Arch/Hyprland install — this reskins macOS to feel like one. `fastfetch` config is intentionally excluded from this repo (kept local/cosmetic only).
+Not a real Arch/Hyprland install — this reskins macOS to feel like one.
 ## What's included

 | Tool      | Role                          | Config          |